arai-a/Folder-Account/README.md

 # Folder Account

-originally by Christopher Eykamp, updated by Welpy-cw
+Originally developed by Christopher Eykamp, updated by Welpy-cw

 A Thunderbird extension to make managing multiple return addresses easier.